×

 How would we do that?

-Well, since this is in the data Layer, we would need to use a data Layer variable.
-So let’s go over to Google Tag Manager, click on variables here.
+Since this is in the data Layer, we would need to use a data layer variable.

 Pull the Form Field Value from the Data Layer

 We’re going to create a new user-defined variable.
 This will be a dataLayer variable for our business size.
-And as the configurations will choose our data Layer variable right here.
+For the configuration, choose Data Layer Variable.

 We’re going to use the dot notation and it’s pretty straightforward if you know the rules.
 You just need to look for the right elements.